HZ-HBO-ICT/articles/README.md

 With our `npmr run` commands we do not transpile our ts files to the filesystem.
 This is on purpose, we choose to transpile in memory.
 Hot-module replacement is also in place.
 If your run `npm run dev` and you update your code, the server will automatically restart.

 ## Database connectivity
 In this project [Prisma](https://www.prisma.io/docs/orm/overview/introduction/what-is-prisma) is used for Object Relation Mapping.
 It comes with all kind of utilities as models, seeds and migrations.

+New install
+1. Update the scheme
+2. Create new db file (filename should corresponds to the actual name of the content)
+3. update types
+4. update the migration file
+5. Run the commands
+   1. npx prisma migrate dev --name init
+   2. npx prisma db seed